TigerGraph-DevLabs/TigerGraphQL/README.md

 ### Run the example web application

-Download the example web application from https://github.com/TigerGraph-DevLabs/TigerGraphQL/raw/0.7/tigergraphql_example_react.zip.
-Unzip the file, and use the command line terminal to go to the folder.
+Unzip tigergraphql_example_react.zip, and use the command line terminal to go to the folder.

 ```bash
 cd tigergraphql_example_react